Stock Market Prediction via Deep Learning Techniques: A Survey: Introduction

 \section{Introduction}

-The financial market is of great importance and affects the development of global economies.
-As the stock market gradually occupies a significant position in the economic sphere, it draws increasing attention from the general public.
-One of the representative explanations for the pricing of financial assets and the reasoning behind stock market volatility is the efficient market hypothesis \citep{malkiel2003efficient}.
-According to the efficient market hypothesis, if the investors who participate in the market are rational enough, they can react rapidly and rationally to all market information in a legally sound, well-functioning, transparent, competitive stock market.
-The stock price will then accurately, sufficiently, and promptly reflect all important facts, including the company's present and future value.
-However, the rise and fall of stock prices are not simply influenced by the current environment and prior stock prices but are more likely to be influenced by many complex factors, including company earnings reports, national policies, influential shareholders, and expert speculations on current events.
-Therefore, it is desired to exploit machine learning techniques for stock market prediction tasks, including stock movement prediction, stock price prediction, portfolio management, and trading strategies.
+The financial market plays a crucial role in shaping the development of global economies.
+As the stock market gains more prominence in the economic sphere, it has garnered increasing attention from the general public.
+One theory that explains the pricing of financial assets and the reasoning behind stock market volatility is the efficient market hypothesis \citep{malkiel2003efficient}.
+The efficient market hypothesis posits that in a legally sound, well-functioning, transparent, and competitive stock market, rational investors can quickly and rationally react to all market information.
+As a result, stock prices will accurately, sufficiently, and promptly reflect all important facts, including a company's present and future value.
+However, the fluctuation of stock prices is influenced by a complex array of factors, including company earnings reports, national policies, influential shareholders, and expert speculations on current events.
+Therefore, there is a need to utilize machine learning techniques for stock market prediction tasks, such as stock movement prediction, stock price prediction, portfolio management, and trading strategies.

-The stock market generally has two essential characteristics: uncertainty and variability, which make it difficult to predict the stock market trend accurately.
-It is known that machine learning methods have been linked to stock price prediction to obtain the final training data results and alleviate the above problems.
-In the past, people focused on conventional models, \eg. decision tree-based models \cite{vu2012experiment,nugroho2014decision,kamble2017short} and Support Vector Machines (SVM) \cite{xie2013semantic} to predict the stock market.
+The stock market is characterized by both uncertainty and variability, making it challenging to accurately predict market trends.
+Machine learning techniques have been employed in stock price prediction to improve the accuracy of predictions and alleviate these difficulties.
+Historically, conventional models such as decision tree-based models \cite{vu2012experiment,nugroho2014decision,kamble2017short} and Support Vector Machines (SVM) \cite{xie2013semantic} have been utilized in stock market forecasting.